animist-os/crux/NOTES.md

  the issue with diad's actually suggests whole new mot

-maybe add an anchor option to etym (or mot) that means it dervices its ptche from a named mot
+maybe add an anchor option to pip (or mot) that means it dervices its ptche from a named mot